Eomm/blog-posts/posts/03-to-production.md

 the instance itself and the children contexts.
 At this stage, all the routes can access `fastify.mongo`!

-So the new awesome feature will be to add a page that list all the people that tried our application!
+So the new awesome feature will be to add a page that lists all the people that tried our application!
-But this time the page will not be a Server Side Rendering, but the list loading will be via REST API consumption.
+But this time the page will not be rendered through the server, but it will be loaded via REST API consumption.

 > Since in EU there is the GDPR regulamentation, we will not store the real people username, but a
 > fake-one in order to skip annoying messages and policies, because those are not tasks of this tutorial!